 - 1+ Month: Marriage License | Seating Plan | Stag & Hen Party

-Laying down the budget is the most important thing to do first of all, as this will allow you to think realistically about your big day.
-You may have a dream to get married in a castle in Italy with 500 of your friends and family (who doesn’t), but first, you need to ask yourself if that is realistic.
+Laying down the budget is the most important thing to do first when planning your wedding, as this will allow you to think realistically about your big day.
+You may dream of get married in a castle in Italy with 500 of your friends and family (who doesn’t!), but first, you need to be realistic.
 Also, if Mum, Dad or Aunty Pat might be able to give you a little contribution to your wedding, it might be best to know now.

 Sticking to your budget can be difficult, so to keep the costs down, research prices in advance and outline how much you want to spend on certain things.